-Table S.2

-Summary of Environmental Consequences and Avoidance,

-Minimization and/or Mitigation Measures
+Table S.2Summary of Environmental Consequences and Avoidance,Minimization and/or Mitigation Measures

 Potential Impacts of the Proposed Action Avoidance, Minimization, and/or Mitigation Measures Action Alternative No Action Alternative Cultural and Historic Resources The Action Alternative would be consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
-No substantial adverse cultural or historic impacts would result from the No Action Alternative.
-Best Management Practices (BMPs) will be developed as part of the State Historic Preservation Office (SHPO) consultation.
-Air Quality and Greenhouse Gas Emission ons No adverse impact associated with regional air quality conformity, air quality, or greenhouse gas emissions would occur.
-No substantial adverse air quality or greenhouse gas emissions impacts would result from the No Action Alternative.
+Air Quality and Greenhouse Gas Emissi No adverse impact associated with regional air quality conformity, air quality, or greenhouse gas emissions would occur.
+No substantial adverse cultural or historic impacts would result from the No Action Alternative. ons No substantial adverse air quality or greenhouse gas emissions impacts would result from the No Action Alternative.
+Historic treatments to be physically and aesthetically compatible with historic materials.
+Only contractors with experience with historic structures to be permitted.
+GSA's Regional Historic Preservation Office to be involved in the review process to provide quality assurance of work involving historic materials.
 No avoidance, minimization, or mitigation measures are required.
-The following BMPs will be implemented: utilizing vehicles that meet the current vehicle emission standards, eliminating vehicle idling, using ultra-low sulfur diesel, utilizing battery-powered or natural gas tools when available, and registering and maintaining all fleet vehicles with applicable California construction fleet equipment standards.
-Noise and Vibration No substantial adverse noise or vibration impacts would occur, since noise levels would not exceed the City of San Francisco construction noise standard at the nearest sensitive receptors, nor would vibration-generation equipment be used during construction.
+The following BMPs will be implemented: utilizing vehicles that meet the current vehicle emission standards, eliminating vehicle idling, using ultra-low sulfur diesel, utilizing battery-powered or natural gas tools when available, and registering and maintaining all fleet vehicles with applicable California construction fleet equipment Noise and Vibratian standards.
+No substantial adverse noise or vibration impacts would occur, since noise levels would not exceed the City of San Francisco construction noise standard at the nearest sensitive receptors, nor would vibration- generation equipment be used during construction.
 No substantial adverse noise or vibration impacts would result from the No Action Alternative.
 No avoidance, minimization, or mitigation measures are required.
 The following BMPs will be implemented: Properly outfit and maintain construction equipment with manufacturer recommended noise reduction devices to minimize construction-generated noise.
 Operate diesel equipment with closed engine doors and equip with factory recommended mufflers.
 Prohibit unnecessary idling of internal combustion engines (e.g., in excess of 5 minutes).
 Locate material stockpiles and mobile equipment staging, parking, and maintenance areas as far as practicable from noise sensitive receptors.
 Limit use of noise-producing signals, including horns, whistles, alarms, and bells, for safety warning purposes only.